-Initially there are two tax situations you should consider.
+There are two tax situations you should consider.

 Since the Middle Ages wealthy people have used trusts to protect their assets.
-Although more recently trusts have been used together with low tax, and tax-free countries, to minimize, defer or distribute tax obligations.
+Although more recently trusts have been used together with low tax, and tax-free countries, to reduce, defer or distribute tax obligations.

-One way to escape from this regime is to adopt a "PT" status; meaning by either being a Permanent Tourist or a Permanent Traveler.
+One way to escape from this regime is to adopt a "PT" status.
+Meaning by either being a Permanent Tourist or a Permanent Traveler.
 The result is the same: a "PT" is someone who has no fixed base … never actually establishing tax residency anywhere.

 This could result in living an adventurous, nomadic lifestyle financed by your tax savings!

-Careful consideration and planning of all the tax implications of retirement and tax planning could make a significant impact on the amount of money you retire with and the amount you have to live on.
+Careful consideration and planning of all the tax implications of retirement and tax planning could make a significant impact on the amount of money you retire with.
+And the amount you have to live on.

 The other tax concern is that tax laws can be changed at the whim of politicians ... so what is favorable for you today may be unfavorable tomorrow.

 If you are resident in the US the publication "Tax Planning for Retirees" provides comprehensive information on tax.
-It includes sections on elderly and disabled tax relief, estate and gift taxes on retirement benefits and, retirement benefits of foreign retirees.
+It includes sections on elderly and disabled tax relief.
+Estate and gift taxes on retirement benefits and, retirement benefits of foreign retirees.